Hermès launches a luxurious leather case for the AirPods Pro

 You can now listen to your music in style.

 I don’t have a pair of AirPods, but if I did, you bet I’d transport it around in style.
-If you like to give your ‘Pods the luxury treatment too, then may I suggest this Hermès case I found online, going for a casual USD 930 (SGD 1256)?
+If you like to give your ‘Pods the luxury treatment too, then may I suggest this Hermès case I found online, going for a casual USD 930 (RM 4292)?

 Available in five fancy-sounding colourways, including Gold, Bleu Navy, Bleu Lin, Vert Criquet and Mauve Sylvestre, the Hermès AirPods Pro case is made of Swift calfskin and crafted entirely in France.
 The thinness of the leather allows for wireless charging and the case has a pairing button marked by the hot-stamped Clou de Selle.
 An adjustable strap that gives it different styling options — you can wear it as a necklace, a crossbody or a bag accessory.